Configuration Files

 ~/.config/hyprmoncfg/profiles/*.json

-Each profile is a single JSON file.
+Each profile has a canonical JSON file.
 The filename is a simplified version of the profile name – spaces become hyphens, special characters are dropped.
 For example, a profile named “Home Office” becomes home-office.json.

 Every Profile File Is A Match Candidate